My Experience with People Selling MLM Products

 The FTC Isn’t Holding Back on MLM Products and Pyramid Scheme Businesses

-Many people consider MLM businesses pyramid schemes similar to my point of view even if the MLM business is considered “legal”.
-The FTC made a statement where they said, “Steer clear of multilevel marketing plans that pay commissions for recruiting new distributors.
-They’re actually illegal pyramid schemes.
-Why is pyramiding dangerous?
-Because plans that pay commissions for recruiting new distributors inevitably collapse when no new distributors can be recruited.
-And when a plan collapses, most people—except perhaps those at the very top of the pyramid—end up empty-handed.
-Not all multi-level marketing plans are legitimate.
-Some are pyramid schemes.
-It’s best not to get involved in plans where the money you make is based primarily on the number of distributors you recruit and your sales to them, rather than on your sales to people outside the plan who intend to use the products.”
+The FTC offers this guidance: “Steer clear of multilevel marketing plans that pay commissions for recruiting new distributors.
+They’re actually illegal pyramid schemes… It’s best not to get involved in plans where the money you make is based primarily on the number of distributors you recruit and your sales to them, rather than on your sales to people outside the plan who intend to use the products.”

 MLM products